joaquinpelle/BosonStars/README.md

 ### Requirements

-The code requires to have the following Julia packages installed:
+The code requires Julia (version at least 1.6), and the following Julia packages to be installed:

 - CairoMakie
 - Colors